 Eligibility and fees

-You’ll usually be able to apply for citizenship if you’re over 18 and have had one of the following for 12 months:
+You can apply for citizenship if you’ve lived in the UK for 5 years and have had one of the following for 12 months:

 - indefinite leave to remain in the UK